HomeFootballWho are the youngest NFL players right now? Inside the 2025 Season's...

 For the 2025 NFL season, that ultimate symbol of youth is Dylan Sampson, a 20-year-old running back for the Cleveland Browns who won’t turn 21 until September 14, well after the season kicks off.
-He stands as the youngest NFL player on active rosters, a distinction that places him at the intersection of extraordinary opportunity and immense pressure.
+He stands as the youngest NFL players on active rosters, a distinction that places him at the intersection of extraordinary opportunity and immense pressure.

 This article examines not just Sampson’s position as the league’s youngest but the broader context of youth in the NFL—which teams are betting hardest on young talent, how roster construction philosophies differ, and what the age trends reveal about the modern game.